 The road to success need not be long and arduous.
 With the right approach and practices in place, it can be a smooth ride.
 The eight steps outlined above can serve as a guide for organizations looking to embark on a Digital Transformation journey, minus the uncertainty and fear.
 Choosing the path of least resistance enables organizations to adapt to the changing business landscape and stay ahead of the competition.

 When an organization applies the path of least resistance in its journey to Digital Transformation, it helps the organization to focus on the most important aspects of the process and avoid unnecessary obstacles.
 One way to choose the path of least resistance is to start with quick wins.
 These are small changes that have a high impact on the business and are easy to implement.
 The path of least resistance enables quick wins that help build momentum and demonstrate the value of digital transformation to stakeholders.
+For a more in-depth understanding of crafting a successful digital transformation strategy, explore our article on Digital Transformation Strategy: 8 Key Components.
+This resource dives into the essential elements of a robust transformation plan, offering insights to further guide your journey."

 For example, a company can start by automating a manual process that is time-consuming and error prone.
 This can improve efficiency, reduce costs, and free up employees to focus on more strategic tasks.